-Program: Parks Program Sub-program: Parkland Project Name: Parkland Acquisition Submission ID: 6067 Location: As per Parks DCC Land Acquisition Plan Cost: \$4,000,000 OBI: \$ - Funding Sources: Parks Acquisition DCC: \$3,762,000 Parks Acquisition City Assist: \$238,000 Scope: The purpose of the Parkland Acquisition pro address development and population growt projections as per the OCP with the objectiv acres per 1,000 population.
-The program is Charges (DCCs) and is guided by the Coun provides the criteria for evaluating proposed the City to be strategic and responsive as p borrow the funding from other City sources acquisition. h.
-The program is based on ve of maintaining the parks p funded through Parkland Acid approved 2009 Parkland dacquisitions.
-Funding is recroperties become available, the City's population rovision standard of 7.66 equisition Developer Cost Acquisition Strategy which quired each year to allow thus avoiding the need to
+Program: Parks Program Sub-program: Parkland Project Name: Parkland Acquisition Submission ID: 6067 Location: As per Parks DCC Land Acquis ition Plan Cost: \$4,000,000 OBI: \$ - Funding Sources: Parks Acquisition DCC: Parks Acquisition City Assist: \$3,762,000 \$238,000 Scope: The purpose of the Parkland Ac address development and popular projections as per the OCP with acres per 1,000 population.
+The Charges (DCCs) and is guided provides the criteria for evaluation the City to be strategic and respondent the funding from other Cacquisition. lation growth.
+The the objective of reprogram is funde by the Council ap ng proposed acquonsive as propert e program is based on maintaining the parks ped through Parkland Ad proved 2009 Parkland uisitions.
+Funding is recties become available, the City's population provision standard of 7.66 equisition Developer Cost Acquisition Strategy which quired each year to allow thus avoiding the need to